We Understand What It’s Like To Be Trapped In Addiction.

 Our team has helped thousands of people see the light of recovery since 1983.
 You should be the next person to call us.
 The choice to change your life starts with a simple phone call.
 It’s time for you to make a “New Beginning.”
 Call one of our compassionate admissions counselors now.
 406-453-5080.

-Listen to the Recovery Story of Our Treatment Assistant Supervisor, Sara.
+Listen to the Recovery Story of Our Admissions Coordinator, Sara.

 Scott Jaynes, LACClinical Director